Smithsonian/cheby_checker/cheby_checker/README.md

 - Develop test / demo of the end-to-end extraction of data from the database, through ephem, into pcheck [MJP]

 - Develop tests of functionalities in mpchecker.
-Start with pCheck (There are many more lower-level functionalities that need to have proper tests written for them, but I suspect that getting the pcheck & ephem codes working and tested will prompt me to get a whole lot of lower-level code sorted too) .
+Start with pCheck (There are many more lower-level functionalities that need to have proper tests written for them, but I suspect that getting the pcheck & ephem codes working and tested will prompt me to get a whole lot of lower-level code sorted too).
 [MJP]

-[//]: # (Todo: Check status of the above.)

-- Modularize cheby_checker and propagate these modules to unit tests, too.
+- Modularize cheby_checker (group `cheby_checker/*` into folders) and propagate these modules to unit tests, too.
-- Run tests as they are (on a Docker container) before making them unit testable.
 - Determine SQLite vs. Postgres